1. Introduction

 • are subject to orders under the Mental Health Act.

-Someone may lack the capacity to manage their finances but retain the capacity to choose who to ask to be their appointeeship, or to consent to appointeeship being sought.
-If this is the case, a Vulnerable Adult Requesting Corporate Appointee form should be completed to include the reasons for the appointeeship, the detail of how the individual wishes the local authority to manage their finances and a record of the individual’s consent to this arrangement.
+Someone may lack the mental capacity to manage their finances but retain the mental capacity to choose who to ask to be their appointeeship, or to consent to appointeeship being sought.
+If this is the case, detail of how the individual wishes the local authority to manage their finances and a record of the person’s consent to this arrangement should be recorded.

-The capacity assessment and best interests paperwork or the Vulnerable Adult Requesting Corporate Appointee form must then be submitted to the city manager for Adult Social Care with a completed Welfare Rights Service Corporate Appointee Request Form (SDWR5) for approval.
-This form is available from the Welfare Rights Team on 487880.
+The mental capacity assessment and best interests paperwork must then be submitted to the City Adult Social Care Manager with a completed Corporate Appointeeship Request Form for approval.

 The approved copy of the paperwork will be returned to the social care worker who will place a scanned copy on the person’s electronic record and submit the pack to the Welfare Rights Team.